pypa/packaging.python.org/source/tutorials/distributing-packages.rst

 Pure Python Wheels
 ~~~~~~~~~~~~~~~~~~

-*Pure Python Wheels* that are not "universal" are wheels that are pure python
+*Pure Python Wheels* that are not "universal" are wheels that are pure Python
-(i.e. contains no compiled extensions), but don't natively support both Python 2
+(i.e. contain no compiled extensions), but don't natively support both Python 2
 and 3.

 To build the wheel: